 The building is steeped in history and is a beautiful destination, but the church community is more than a building.
-The Church of the Holy Sepulchre, fondly known locally as St. Sep’s, has been home to a worshipping and witnessing Christian presence in Northampton since 1100AD.
-Today St. Sep’s is a living, active community worshipping God, seeking God’s will, and learning how to serve the wider community.
+The Church of the Holy Sepulchre has been home to worshipping and witnessing Christian presence in Northampton since 1100AD.
+Today, it is a living, active community worshipping God, seeking God’s will, and learning how to serve the wider community.

-We gather regularly on Wednesdays in St. George’s Chapel (also known as the Soldiers’ Chapel) at 10am for a said service of Holy Communion (approximately 20 minutes), and Sundays in the Round at 11am for a sung modern Catholic style service of Holy Communion (approximately 60 minutes).
+We gather regularly on Sundays at 11am for a sung modern Catholic style service of Holy Communion (approximately 60 minutes).

 During our Sunday services we aim to achieve a balance of hymns from through the ages.
-Our singing is usually accompanied by the organ, and occasionally by guitar.
+Our singing is usually accompanied by the organ.

 As a registered Inclusive Church we welcome all people regardless of age, race, gender, sexuality, mental or physical abilities, or financial or social status.
 We fully support the ministry of women as deacons, priests, and bishops.